-The main challenge of designing fully first-order method for bilevel optimization is that the algorithm only has access to first-order oracles of $f$ and $g$, while the calculation of hyper-gradient $\nabla F$ in Eq. (\ref{eq:hyper-grad}) requires second-order information of $g$.
-To address this issue, we follow \citet{kwon2023fully} to use the following fully first-order estimator:
+The main challenge of designing a fully first-order method for bilevel optimization is that the algorithm only has access to first-order oracles of $f$ and $g$, while the calculation of hyper-gradient $\nabla F$ in Eq. (\ref{eq:hyper-grad}) requires second-order information of $g$.
+This issue was addressed by \citet{kwon2023fully}, who proposed the following fully first-order estimator:

-where $ \vy_{\lambda}^*(\vx) = \arg \min_{\vy \in \sR^{d_y}} \{f(\vx,\vy) + \lambda g(\vx,\vy')\}$. \citet{kwon2023fully} showed that $\nabla F_{\lambda}$ is a good approximation to $\nabla F$ for a large penalty $\lambda$, as we recall below. \begin{lem}[{\citet[Lemma 3.1]{kwon2023fully}}] Let $\lambda \ge 2 L_1/ \mu_y$.
+where $ \vy_{\lambda}^*(\vx) = \arg \min_{\vy \in \sR^{d_y}} \{f(\vx,\vy) + \lambda g(\vx,\vy)\}$. \citet{kwon2023fully} showed that $\nabla F_{\lambda}$ is a good approximation to $\nabla F$ for a large penalty $\lambda$, as we recall below. \begin{lem}[{\citet[Lemma 3.1]{kwon2023fully}}] Let $\lambda \ge 2 L_1/ \mu_y$.
 For first-order smooth NC-SC bilevel problem $(f,g) \in$ $\gF^{\text{nc-sc}}(L_0,L_1,L_2,\mu_y,\Delta)$, $\nabla F_{\lambda}$ is well-defined and satisfies